-Describe Recruitment Efforts in 2021-2022 Describe Recruitment Plans in 2022-2023 Economically Disadvantaged University Prep Charter Middle School's recruitment efforts focus on Districts 7, 8, 9, and 12, areas of the Bronx with high levels of families living in poverty.
-Therefore, we consider all of our recruitment efforts to be targeted toward Economically Disadvantaged students and our high percentage of this subgroup (90%) reflects the validity of that philosophy.
-Our efforts include presentations at middle schools, attendance at high school fairs, distribution of brochures and flyers, and open houses held throughout the year.
-As we met were close to meeting our enrollment target (94.2%) for this subgroup of students, no changes are planned for the school's efforts to recruit Economically Disadvantaged students in 2022-23.
-English Language Learners To recruit English Language Learners in 2021-22, we visited all elementary schools with higher than district averages for ELL students.
+Describe Recruitment Efforts in 2022-2023 Describe Recruitment Plans in 2023- 2024 Economically Disadvantaged University Prep Charter Middle School's recruitment efforts focus on Districts 7, 8, 9, and 12, areas of the Bronx with high levels of families living in poverty.
+Therefore, we consider all of our recruitment efforts to be targeted toward Economically Disadvantaged students, and our high percentage of this subgroup (92%) reflects the validity of that philosophy.
+Our efforts include presentations at elementary schools, attendance at middle school fairs, distribution of brochures and flyers, and open houses held throughout the year.
+As we were close to meeting our enrollment target (94.2%) for this subgroup of students, no changes are planned for the school's efforts to recruit Economically Disadvantaged students in 2023-24.
+English Language Leamers To recruit English Language Learners in 2022-23, we visited all elementary schools with higher than district averages for ELL students.
 In our presentations and open houses, we stress the various programs we provide to serve this subgroup as well as our high graduation rates.
-All recruitment materials, application and enrollment documents are available in Spanish, and translators are brought to all recruitment events.
-Using these strategies, English Language Learners comprised 5% of our total enrollment in 2021-22.
+All recruitment materials, application, and enrollment documents are available in Spanish, and translators are brought to all recruitment events.
+Using these strategies, English Language Learners comprised 10% of our total enrollment in 2022-23.
 While we did not meet the enrollment target for this subgroup (19.9%), we are confident that our good faith efforts are solid.
-Therefore, no major changes are planned for the school's strategies to recruit English Language Learners in 2022-23, although we will increase our efforts to develop relationships with schools and community-based organizations that serve high levels of non-English speaking families.

-Our efforts to recruit Students with Disabilities included strategic visits to schools that have high percentages of students with IEP's, during which we outlined the special education program and additional support provided to all special needs students.
-When parents of students with IEPs ask, we Students with Disabilities proudly point out that we are open to all students.
+Therefore, no major changes are planned for the school's strategies to recruit English Language Learners in 2023-24, although we will increase our efforts to develop relationships with schools and community-based organizations that serve high levels of non-English speaking families.
+Students with Disabilities Our efforts to recruit Students with Disabilities included strategic visits to schools that have high percentages of students with IEP's, during which we outlined the special education program and additional support provided to all special needs Although we were 7 percentage points below our enrollment target (25%) for this subgroup, we are confident that we are implementing a strong recruitment plan.
+Therefore, no changes are planned for the students.
+When parents of students with IEPs ask, we proudly point out that we are open to all students.
 In addition to instructional and emotional support, we stated that we provide speech and hearing services to students who require them.
-Using these recruitment strategies, Students with Disabilities comprised 20% of our total enrollment in 2021-22.
+Using these recruitment strategies, Students with Disabilities comprised 18% of our total enrollment in 2022-23.